-Important! • You should consult CIMS Lab before using this script (see Contacting Technical Support on page 7-10).
+Important! • You should consult CIMS Lab before using this script.

 Updating the Rate Identifiers Table

 A key feature of viewing invoices in CIMS Server Web Reporting is the ability to drill down on the units consumed for a resource by identifier.
 This feature uses the CIMSRateIdentifiers table, which contains the rate codes that are processed from the CSR or CSR+ files and correlates them to their corresponding identifier names in the CIMSIdent table.